MarioVilas/winappdbg/doc/source/Downloads.rst

 Latest version
 --------------

-The latest version is **1.5 beta 4**.
+The latest version is **1.5 beta 4** (10 Jul 2012).
 There are different installers depending on your Python version (32 and 64 bits) and the source code can be installer via the setup.py script.
 All of them work in all supported Windows versions - by 32-bit or 64-bit it means the Python interpreter, not the OS itself.

 The Sourceforge project's `download page <http://sourceforge.net/projects/winappdbg/files/WinAppDbg/>`_ contains all versions.
 You can also get the bleeding-edge version as a source code tarball from the `subversion repository <http://winappdbg.svn.sourceforge.net/viewvc/winappdbg/trunk.tar.gz?view=tar>`_.